badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 - Text Data Processing
 - Time-Series Feature Engineering

+### Q2- How feature engineering affect the model’s performance?
+- Sometimes, multiple pieces of information may be combined into a single data column.
+- Creating new meaningful features from this combined data can provide deeper insights and enhance the model's performance.
+- These new features can capture complex relationships and patterns in the data, leading to improved predictive accuracy and better understanding of the underlying phenomena.

-### Q2- What does Feature Selection mean and how to perform it?
+### Q3- What does Feature Selection mean and how to perform it?
 - It is an important step in Data Science and Machine Learning.
 It is very useful to improve the model performance, reduce overfitting and enhance interpretability.
 - Three main methods are used for feature selection :
     - **Filter Methods**